 Tips for a Great Visit before coming to UMW.

-If you’d prefer to register for any event over the phone, call Admissions at 540/654-2000 or 800/468-5614.
 If you’d like to stop by, the Office of Admissions is located on the Fredericksburg campus in Lee Hall, Room 301.
 Office hours are Monday through Friday, 8 a.m. to 5 p.m.
-If the office is closed and you would still like to visit campus, check out the Self Guided Walking Tour.
+If the office is closed and you’d still like to visit campus, check out the Self Guided Walking Tour.
 Directions to the Fredericksburg campus and a campus map can be found here.

 Planning to stay overnight to explore UMW and Fredericksburg?
-UMW does not maintain a separate listing of hotel accommodations.
-However, the Fredericksburg Visitors Center Web Site has a listing of nearby hotels, motels, bed and breakfasts, lodges and inns.
-Many of these hotel accommodations are located within 2 miles of the campus.
-You will also find information about local historic sites, restaurants, and other area attractions.
+Hyatt Place is the University preferred hotel partner, offering a low rate for all UMW visitors, requesting the “Friends of UMW” rate.
+You can also visit the Fredericksburg Visitors Center for a listing of other nearby hotels, motels, bed and breakfasts, lodges and inns.
+Many of the hotel accommodations are within 2 miles of campus.
+You’ll also find information about local historic sites, restaurants, and other area attractions.